cshivers/IrcClient-csharp/README.md

-    OnConnected- fires when the client is connected (when you are able to join a channel) NickChanged- fires if someone changes their nick ExceptionThrown- fires when an exception is thrown on the underlying thread
+    OnConnected- fires when the client is connected (when you are able to join a channel) NickChanged- fires if someone changes their nick ExceptionThrown- fires when an exception is thrown on the underlying thread ChannelModeSet - fires when mode is set on the channel

 Example usage: